Visa Restrictions and Scientific Progress

-- Allow re-entry for foreign students following approved travel to either home or to a third country, or, alternatively, allow visitors with active student status to initiate visa renewal from within the United States.
+- Develop mechanisms to facilitate routine re-entry by foreign students who travel outside of the United States.
 While the F-1 student visa allows individuals to remain in the United States past the duration of their visas as long as they maintain student status, they must reapply for a visa if they leave the United States, even for academic work or a family emergency.
 The chance of denial and time needed for processing often keep students in the United States out of fear of significantly disrupting their studies as they wait to reenter.
 Mechanisms should be developed to allow these students to apply for and receive a timely decision concerning re-entry before traveling from the United States and to provide the most routine re-entry decision possible in the case of emergency travel.

-- Amend inflexible requirements that lead to frequent student visa denials.
+- Amend inflexible requirements that lead to frequent student visa complications and denials.
 The Immigration and Nationality Act of 1952 currently places too much emphasis on residence and employment in the home country as evidence of student applicants’ intent and ability to return home after completing their studies.
-The application process should place greater emphasis on the academic intent of the student visa applicant and financial means to complete a course of study in the United States.
+The application process should place greater emphasis on the academic intent and should better align to the requirements and culture of the academic settings in which these students are being educated.

 2. Improve the Transparency of the Visa Process

 The visa process should be as accessible, predictable, and respectful as possible